mandywoo/AI_Generated_Recipe/README.md

 # AI_Generated_Recipe

-## How to Run Notebook
 NOTE: We are using torch with Cuda in our notebook, so please make sure your environment has access to GPU !

-Files Required:
+## Files Required to Run Notebook:
 - project.ipynb
-- model.bin
+- model.bin: see instructions below
 - sample_data.csv : contains 100 sample data points.

-How to Download Model.bin:
+## How to Download Model.bin:

-Option 1:
-- run the notebook directly in [our colab environment](https://drive.google.com/drive/folders/1Lau1ZOw_yaG-LghQd0H5nx2XUa4LsRLd?usp=sharing)
-- this is the Most Recommended Method as it will save you the effort managing possible dependency issues

-Option 2:
-- make sure you have git lfs installed
+*the model.bin is too big to be uploaded on to github and may suffer from corruption when using git lfs, so please follow this instruction to download model.bin*

-- clone the repo and you can use it directly
+1. clone the repo to your local environment
+2. download the [model.bin](https://drive.google.com/file/d/1F7l3BEubcHUMe41H9yhMgzjhjM9b-WGz/view?usp=sharing) from our google drive
+3. put the model.bin into your cloned repo.
+It should be in the same directory as the Project.ipynb

-Notebook Instructions:
+## Notebook Instructions:
 1. Run **all** the blocks under **"Set Up"**, this includes installing the dependencies at the top.
 Installing the required dependencies can take around ~1.5 min.
 2. **In "Load Data" section, IF you are using your LOCAL ENVIRONMENT**: if you downloaded all the files in the same structure as it is in github, then you DO NOT need to update the file paths in the first block of "Load Data."
 Else, please update the paths according to the comments in the notebook.
 And **skip** the second block under "Load Data."
 3. **In "Load Data" section, IF you are using GOOGLE COLAB**: please run the mount to mount your Google Drive by running the second block under "Load Data".
 You will need to update your file paths accordingly.